Free Internet service for low-income families.

 Locations With Free WiFi

 Check your local library: Public libraries across the country offers wireless internet connection to all visitors during hours of operation free of charge.
 You will be able to connect your devices through the library network to access the internet.
 There are also librarians who can help seniors connect and navigate the Internet.
 The library also offers public computers that can be used for job searching, research and other activities.

 Colleges/Universities: Colleges usually have an open and secured Wifi network that covers the campus area.
 Anyone can connect to campus WiFi for fre.
 Students and people from the community can use it.
-As there is a guest wifi option for visitors.
+As there is a guest Wi-Fi option for visitors.
 Other educational facilities try to offer free internet or wi-fi service to low-income families or the unemployed.

 Public Space: Free Wifi can be found in any neighborhood and public spaces.
 Starbucks, McDonald's, coffee shops, fast food chains, airports are some common places to find free wireless hotspots.
 You will find a listing of nearby shops and restaurants on Yelp that offers complimentary Wi-Fi to guests

-Major cities such as San Francisco and NYC provide free public wifi to some extent with the CityWide wireless network, also known as blanket wifi across cities.
+Major cities such as San Francisco and NYC provide free public WiFi to some extent with the CityWide wireless network, also known as blanket wifi across cities.
 These are free government programs that provide internet access to everyone, no matter their income.
 Visit WifiFreeSpot.com-- for an organized database of free wifi hotspot locations in the US.

 A lack of internet connection will only deny you of educational and economic opportunities.
 As mentioned above, there are many affordable or free internet packages as well as government assistance programs to help you stay connected and to help low income families lower their monthly bills or get free connections.
 Children, single mothers, students, and the very low income, among others, may qualify for free internet service from the government or corporations.